-by Erez Katz, CEO and Co-founder of Lucena Research.
+Erez Katz, CEO and Co-founder of Lucena Research

-How Does A Deep Neural Net Model Predict An Outcome?
+How A Deep Neural Net Model Predicts An Outcome

 A typical learning process feeds a large number of images of birds along with images that do not contain birds.
 In turn, the convolutional neural network (CNN) “learns” to effectively recognize subtle but distinctive bird-like patterns (such as a beak, feathers or wings) and to distinguish a bird pattern from the broader image representation.

-Come to think of it, the very same concept can be attributed to stock market predictions.
-Imagine all the different types of time-series data that together can describe the distinct state of a publicly traded company.
-In theory, we can feed into a convolutional neural network many samples of the public company’s state paired with its future price outcomes.
+Imagine all the different types of time series data that can be used together to describe the state of a publicly traded company.
+In theory, we can feed into a convolutional neural network many samples of the company’s state paired with its future price outcomes.
 If the network is constructed properly, and the data is indeed predictive, the network will be able to classify “winning” patterns in the past and subsequently recognize new “winning” patterns in the future.

-Taking The Concept Of Timeseries Image Representation One Step Further
+Next Step: Take The Concept Of Time Series Image Representation One Step Further

 We talked about taking features (also called factors) over time and assessing them daily as they describe the state of publicly traded companies.